sqweelygig/supercool-servers/README.md

 Figure 3.5.2 - Feature comparison matrix of language options.

 ### 3.6 - Implementation

+For several reasons, gathering a set of thermal observations was a valuable early deliverable, which received priority above other concerns:

+* Gaining access to an example server room provides a case study.
+* Thermal observations are more useful when gathered across as wide a range of seasons as possible.
+* Gathering these observations provided an opportunity for a user experience review.

+Several elements were required to script this set of observations.
+First, research into the thermal behaviour of rooms was conducted and supplemented by a quick survey of the BDX.
+Second, I implemented the survey interface and progressed negotiations to conduct a more detailed survey.

 The first delivered use case will be a guided survey of a room's thermal properties.
 This use case is selected because the project runs from February to September, so collecting data as early as possible will cover a more significant seasonal variance.